 For decades Adelaide has existed in the shadows of Australia’s more renowned cities.
-Despite being the country’s 5th largest city and a destination with culture, architecture, and great food, it never made it on the list of top places to visit Down Under.
+Despite being the country’s 5th largest city and a destination with culture, architecture, and great food, Adelaide attractions never made it to the top of the list for places to visit Down Under.
 Until 2014…

 In 2014, Lonely Planet listed Adelaide as one of the Top 10 Cities of the World, presenting it as a city “ready to be uncorked”.
 Finally, all eyes were on Adelaide, and those looking for new destinations and off the beaten path experiences took notice.

 Over the years, the capital of South Australia has blossomed into a fine cosmopolitan city.
-There truly are so many things to do in Adelaide, take in the beautiful architecture, visit trendy art and cultural events, great food, shopping, and nightlife.
+There truly are so many things to do in Adelaide, take in the beautiful architecture, visit trendy art and cultural events, enjoy great food, shopping, and nightlife.
 With so many Adelaide attractions, the city is earning itself a new title of “Radelaide”.

 Best Time to Visit Adelaide

 Adelaide manages to strike the perfect balance between the laid back attitude of a small town and the hip and happening cosmopolitan feel of a big city.
-There is something here for everyone.
+There are Adelaide attractions to please everyone.

 Culture Vultures can entertain themselves for days with visits to the Adelaide museum, also known as the South Australian Museum, the Art Gallery of South Australia, and the State Library.
 Those with a love for beautiful architecture and history can admire the Parliament building, the Government House, the Adelaide Entertainment Centre, or one of Adelaide’s many churches (they don’t call it a city of churches for nothing).

-If willing the hours away in the Adelaide museum isn’t your thing, and you’d rather get closer to nature will enjoy spending some time at the Adelaide Zoo, Adelaide Botanic Gardens, or the Belair National Park that offers great trails for bushwalking and green areas for relaxing in late afternoon.
+If willing the hours away in the Adelaide museum isn’t your thing, and you’d rather get closer to nature, head to the Adelaide Botanic Gardens, or the Belair National Park that offers great trails for bushwalking and green areas for relaxing in the late afternoon.

 Foodies will love exploring Adelaide’s eclectic mix of small restaurants, cafes, and bars peppered around the city.
-Particularly famous are Adelaide’s laneway bars along Lindes Lane, James Place, Leigh St, and Peel St.
+Particularly famous are Adelaide’s laneway bars along Linden Lane, James Place, Leigh St, and Peel St.

-In my opinion, no visit to Adelaide is complete without a stop at the Adelaide’s Central Market, an ideal destination not only for foodies but those looking for a place to soak in some local culture and attitude.
-Get there on a Friday or Saturday night for some delicious dinner grub, or start off your Sunday morning with a great brekky on the go.
+Head to this Adelaide attraction on a Friday or Saturday night for some delicious dinner grub or start off your Sunday morning with a great brekky on the go.
 The market often hosts a variety of activities and cooking and tasting demonstrations during the weekend.

 If you want to take advantage of Adelaide’s boutique shopping culture, follow local advice and head to these 25 best spots to shop in Adelaide.
 You’ll find everything from vintage pieces in pop-up shops to exclusive designer stores and international favourites.

 When the sun goes down, the fun doesn’t stop!
 There are still plenty of things to do in Adelaide at night.
 The city comes alive with a variety of pubs, bars, and clubs dotted all around the city centre.
 The east end (near Rundle Street) is home to a number of popular pubs, while the west end (west of Morphett Street) offers a trendier and more alternative music scene.

-If you have just a few extra days and are looking for more places to visit in Adelaide and the surrounding areas, we highly recommend a visit to South Australia’s wine regions: Adelaide Hills, Clare Valley, and the world renowned Barossa Valley, my personal favourite.
+If you have just a few extra days and are looking for more places to visit in Adelaide and the surrounding areas, we highly recommend a visit to South Australia’s wine regions: Adelaide Hills, Clare Valley, and the world renowned Barossa Valley, is one of our favourites.
 Spend a few days indulging in South Australia’s local produce and wine, or simply enjoy a weekend surrounded by beautiful views and wildlife.

 Where to Stay in Adelaide

-Prefer a private space that’s also cheap?
+Prefer a private space that’s also affordable?
 Go with Airbnb.
 There are over 350 Airbnb listings in Adelaide, some are as cheap as $30/night for a private room in a local’s home or $106/pp for an entire home!
 You can also find eco-friendly listings and maintain a low impact on the local environment.

 Where to Eat in Adelaide

-Food is one of the highlights of visiting Adelaide, and is often an activity that needs a focus of its own.
+Food is one of the highlights of visiting Adelaide, and is why we are giving this Adelaide attraction a focus of its own.
 Thanks to the city’s thriving immigrant population, the restaurant choices will allow you to travel around the world without ever leaving Adelaide.
-From high end restaurants with top chefs, to food trucks and markets, there are great eats scattered all over town.
+From high-end restaurants with top chefs to food trucks and markets, there are great eats scattered all over town.

 The majority of Adelaide’s visitors stick around the city for 2-3 days.
 It’s just enough time to check out the main sites and Adelaide attractions.
 Hit up the Adelaide museum, cross a few churches off the list, eat some delicious food, and experience Adelaide’s nightlife and you have yourself a very enjoyable Adelaide trip!

 Here is how to spend a weekend in Adelaide or extend your stay to 3 Days to give yourself enough time to squeeze in some beach time.
 If you have 4-5 days or more, look to escape the city and spend more time in a place like Barossa Valley or head down to Kangaroo Island.